theogravity/express-session-mongo/README.md

 enum MongoSessionCleanupStrategy {
   /**
    * Use the mongo index TTL to clean out expired entries.
 Once this is set, you will have to
-   * manually remove the 'session_id_idx' index from your collection if you want to use the
+   * manually remove the 'updated_at_ttl_idx' index from your collection if you want to use the
    * interval strategy.
    */
   native = 'native',